abrasive/shairport/README.md

 ------
 Shairport Sync works on a wide variety of Linux devices.
 It works on standard Ubuntu laptops, on the Raspberry Pi with Raspbian Wheezy and Jessie, Arch Linux and OpenWrt, and it runs on a Linksys NSLU2 and a TP-Link 710N using OpenWrt.
 It works with built-in audio and with a variety of USB-connected audio amplifiers and DACs, including a cheapo USB "3D Sound" dongle, a first generation iMic and a Topping TP30 amplifier with a USB DAC input.
 It will not work properly – if at all – with a PulseAudio (pseudo-)output device.
 Using a port of the `alsa` system, Shairport Sync runs rather well on FreeBSD.

 Shairport Sync runs well on the Raspberry Pi.
 It can drive the built-in sound card, though the audio out of the card is of poor quality (see the note below on configuring the Raspberry Pi to make best use of it).
-USB-connected sound cards work well on recent versions of Raspbian; however older versions of Raspbian appear to suffer from a problem — see http://www.raspberrypi.org/forums/viewtopic.php?t=23544, so it is wise to update.
+USB-connected sound cards work well, though [very] old versions of Raspbian appear to suffer from a problem — see http://www.raspberrypi.org/forums/viewtopic.php?t=23544, so it is wise to update.
 Shairport Sync works well with the IQAudIO Pi-DAC — see http://www.iqaudio.com.

 At the time of writing, OpenWrt trunk does not support USB audio well on the Raspberry Pi.